-When I found out I was pregnant with my first, I was beyond excited, but honestly, I felt totally overwhelmed.
-There was just so much information out there, I didn’t even know where to begin!
+When I found out I was pregnant with my first, I was beyond excited, but honestly felt totally overwhelmed.
+There was just so much information out there, I didn’t know where to begin!

-All I knew was that I wanted to make the most of my pregnancy – keep training, eat the right foods, and make sure I was fueling my body (and my baby) properly.
+I knew I wanted to enjoy my pregnancy – keep training, eat the right foods, and make sure I was fueling my body (and my baby) properly.
 I wanted to give my little one the best start possible.

 I also didn’t want to gain too much weight during pregnancy, because I knew once the baby arrived, I’d want to get back to being fit and active – and, of course, fitting back into my clothes!